oscarbenedito/oscarbenedito.com/content/blog/2019-09-23-upgrading-providers.md

 As for the few files I actually needed online (the ones I use both at home and at college), I now use a USB stick to have them wherever I go, as well as backing them up every once in a while.
 No need to have them online, and it is faster to plug in a USB stick than log in to Google Drive and download the files (which was what I was doing on all computers running GNU/Linux).

-There is one type of file I haven't replaced yet: anything that was shared is still on my Drive (even if other services offer it, for now I am fine with using Google).
+There is one type of file I haven't replaced yet: anything that was shared is still on my Drive (even if other services offer it, for now, I am fine with using Google).

 #### Calendar and contacts